What is marijuana?

 Effects of Marijuana on the Lungs

 Someone who smokes marijuana regularly may have many of the same respiratory problems that tobacco smokers have.
-These individuals may have daily cough and phlegm, symptoms of chronic bronchitis, and more frequent chest colds.
+These individuals may have a daily cough and phlegm, symptoms of chronic bronchitis, and more frequent chest colds.
 Continuing to smoke marijuana can lead to abnormal functioning of lung tissue injured or destroyed by marijuana smoke.

 Regardless of the THC content, the amount of tar inhaled by marijuana smokers and the level of carbon monoxide absorbed are three to five times greater than among tobacco smokers.
 This may be due to the marijuana users inhaling more deeply and holding the smoke in the lungs.